PayBreak/retailer-integration-guide/index.md

 Your logo should be of a sufficient resolution to be displayed accross a standard range of monitors.
 It should have a transparent background, but white is acceptable if transparent is not possible.

-It must be of a minimum resolution (220 x 80) - but ideally should be bigger.

 ### Test & Live URLs

 Action | Test URL | Live URL